fongfh/Getting-CleaningData/README.md

 |            4| WALK_UPSTAIR|         0.2708767|      -0.031980430|       -0.11421946|      -0.20493304|     -0.066689911|

-Structure of TIDY data frame
+Structure of TIDY Data Frame
 ----------------------------

 The following is the structure of the final TIDY data frame :